ffreemt/nonebot-plugins-watch/README.md

 nonebot.load_builtin_plugins()  # optioinal

 plugin_dir_path = r"path_to_plugin_dir"  # absolute or relative path
-from nbpugins_watch import nbpugins_watch
+from nbplugins_watch import nbplugins_watch
-nbpugins_watch(plugin_dir_path)
+nbplugins_watch(plugin_dir_path)

 nonebot.run()

 ```
 Create a file, say fancy_plugin.py, in the directory above.
 Edit and test and/or remove the file fancy_plugin.py to your heart's content.

-Note: if a plugin file contains syntax errors (as opposed to logic errors), you'll have to restart nonebot, in other words, nbpugins_watch will cease to work after an uncaught error.
+Note: if a plugin file contains syntax errors (as opposed to logic errors), you'll have to restart nonebot, in other words, nbplugins_watch will cease to work after an uncaught error.

 ### Acknowledgments